emoose/Xb2XInput/README.md

 **To make use of Xb2XInput you'll need the ScpVBus driver installed, and your controller will need to be setup to use the "WinUSB" driver.**

-The included "Install ScpVBus.bat" file will install the ScpVBus driver for you, just extract the entire zip somewhere and run that as administrator (right-click -> Run as administrator)
+The included "install driver.bat" file will install the ScpVBus driver for you, just extract the entire zip somewhere and run that as administrator (right-click -> Run as administrator), make sure to run it from the correct folder for your OS (x86 for 32-bit machines, x64 for 64-bit)

 Setting up the controller for WinUSB is a little more complicated:
 1. Make sure the controller is plugged in.